 India spans 2.4% of the world's surface area, and has about 17.5% of the world's population.
 With urbanisation, rise in population and increased spending tendencies, the stress on water consumption, waste disposal, energy usage and housing needs is increasing exponentially.
 The Indian government is increasingly focusing on renewable energy generation, waste to energy generation and solid waste management (Swachh Bharat Mission).
 We at Nestlé India, endeavour to contribute to the conservation of India's resources and steward them for future generations.
 We strive to continuously reduce the waste and generated emissions that degrade the environment while simultaneously optimising our production measures.

 For Nestlé, manufacturing includes all the processes we need to turn raw materials into safe, nutritious products for our consumers.

-We are committed to reducing our carbon emission over a period of time by standardising our vehicle fleet across India through technological and data simulation processes.
-We have been able to improve our net VFR by 10%, reducing our CO2 footprint by 13,006MT and vehicle utilisation by 9%, which resulted in annual savings of INR 352 million.
-Making use of a 3D simulation approach, we were able to identify the optimal load mix for each vehicle, thereby ensuring maximum utilisation of the vehicle volume available.
-This method is scalable, replicable and can be extended to our secondary distribution systems as well.
+We are committed to reduce our carbon emission over a period of time by standardization our fleet and inclination to utilize bigger sized fleet in India through technological data simulation processes and implementation of industry practices.
+Making use of a 3D simulation approach, we were able to identify the optimal load mix for each vehicle, thereby ensuring maximum utilization of the vehicle volume available.
+This method is scalable, replicable and is extended to our secondary distribution systems as well.

 Waste for disposal

 As per Nestlé global public commitment for Zero waste for disposal to landfill by 2020, Nestlé India is continuously working towards reduction in waste for disposal.
-In 2017 our factories reduced waste for disposal to landfill by 63%.
-Robust plans are in place to reduce the same to zero by 2020.
+In 2018 our factories reduced waste for disposal to landfill by 68.5% over 2017.
+Six out of eight factories are zero waste to landfill and robust plans are in place to make all factories as zero waste to landfill by 2020.

 Find out more about our Global Commitments at